-Choose a lawyer who specialises in personal injury compensation claims, as opposed to a lawyer who handles a range of other types of law (such as family law).
+Choose a lawyer who specialises in personal injury compensation, as opposed to a lawyer who handles a range of other types of law (such as family law).
 The best personal injury compensation lawyers actually have teams who specialise in particular claim types, so you get a legal team that has extensive experience with claims like yours and is likely to have a more thorough understanding of the laws that apply your claim.

-- What’s covered by their ‘No Win No Fee’ agreement?
+2. What’s covered by their ‘No Win No Fee’ agreement?

 Most personal injury lawyers will offer you a no win no fee agreement, however it’s important to look closely at the details of their agreement.
-Some no win no fee personal injury compensation lawyers will still expect you to pay their costs and disbursements if they lose your case, and that can amount to a very large bill for you to pay.
+Some no win no fee compensation lawyers will still expect you to pay their costs and disbursements if they lose your case, and that can amount to a large bill for you to pay.

 The best compensation lawyers will offer you a no win no fee agreement that means you pay nothing if they don’t win, so there’s no risk to you.

-- Will I be charged every time I call my lawyer to ask a question?
+3. Will I be charged every time I call my lawyer to ask a question?

 If you choose a personal injury compensation lawyer who charges by the hour, then you’ll be charged every time you speak to your lawyer and costs can quickly get out of hand.
 On the other hand, if you choose a lawyer who charges according to a fixed schedule of fees, you can call your lawyer whenever you need to without being concerned about costs getting out of hand.

-This is important, as the success of you claim will depend on getting the details right, so good communication with your lawyer is key
+This is important, as the success of your claim will depend on getting the details right, so good communication with your lawyer is key

-- Do they cover all up-front costs?
+4. Do compensation lawyers cover all up-front costs?

-Some personal injury lawyers may not fund all of your costs.
+Some personal injury lawyers may not fund all your costs.
 For example, some may not fund some of the expert medical reports they need as evidence for your case, travel expenses or court fees.
 Other lawyers may fund these costs but charge you interest on them.
 Choose a personal injury lawyer who will fund all your costs and not charge you any interest.

-- Will they take time to get to know me personally?
+5. Will they take time to get to know me personally?

-How much does a personal injury compensation lawyer charge?
+How much does a compensation lawyer charge?

 The personal injury lawyer will provide you with an estimate of their fees and a costs agreement to sign before taking on your claim.
 It’s important to understand the fee structure before you sign their costs agreement – here are some things you should know: